MichaelCrawley1/myPortfolio/README.md

 It is longer and harder process to go through sure, but the rewards will be for all to see.
 They (the professors) were under the opinion that developing this way makes for the best developers as when it comes to using a framework, bugs will be easier to fix because the  developer fully understands the core language underneath.

-Learning this way does, 'reinvent the wheel' and is to be avoided in the industry however by learning the core languages enables one to see and understand how the, 'wheel' was put together.
+Learning this way does, 'reinvent the wheel' and is to be avoided in the industry.
+Having said that, by learning the core languages enables one to see and understand how the, 'wheel' was put together.
 My best project to date is this [CRUD](https://github.com/MichaelCrawley1/metallicaTourProject) application that I coded from scratch with all the core languages.
 This was my first true full stack project and enabled me to have a great appreciation for this, 'wheel' that is this complicated, heterogeneous, interdependent platform known as a web app.
 Progressing with the frameworks now will give me great appreciation in what they are trying to do and I will develop and code accordingly.

 <br/>